brucepro/nem2-camel/README.md

-# Deprecation Notice
+# DEPRECATION NOTICE

 The ``nem2-camel`` package is no longer maintained.
 To continue using the project or advance its development, please create a custom fork.

 # nem2-camel